Carreau/phd-dissertation/parts/roleofactin.rst

 The second mode of motility which is known as amoeboid is more characteristic of 3D displacement of cells.
 In this mode, the cell will also form protrusions but will not rely on adhesion to move its body.
-This motility rely on blebs, that are blister-like protrusion that happened on the cell surface.
-A bleb forms on the surface of cell when the membrane detach from the actin cytoskeleton underneath it, or if the cortex ruptures.
-The small protrusions are formed quickly grow as they lacks the force supporting layer that the actin cortex provides.
-While growing, the bleb fills with the cytosol.
+This motility rely on blebs, that are blister-like protrusion that appear on the cell surface.
+A bleb forms on the surface of cell when the membrane detach from the actin cytoskeleton underneath it, or when the cortex ruptures.
+The small protrusions are formed, quickly grow as they lack the force supporting layer that the actin cortex provides.
+While growing, the bleb fills with cytosol.
 The actin cortex can rapidly reform on the bleb slowing down its growth.
 In some cases, the reformation of the actin cortex in the bleb and the rebuilding of the tension inside the bleb by myosins mediated contraction is enough to reverse